If you need donor sperm to have a baby, you may be tempted to go for what seems like the easiest option – the internet.

 Donating in another way – whether through private arrangement or through ‘introductory agencies’ – may make the donor the legal parent of any children born, including all of the financial and legal responsibilities this carries, depending upon your relationship status and method of conception .

 At Manchester Fertility we have a strong sperm donor programme.
-All of our donors are from the UK and we have no waiting list for treatment with donor sperm.
 You are able to specify the donor characteristics and physical traits you’d like your donor to have, and you can start treatment straight away.
 If you wish to undergo donor insemination, please call us on 0161 300 2737 – our friendly team of Patient Advisors will be able to tell you more about what’s involved.

 To find out more about the risks of unregulated sperm donation, visit the HFEA’s dedicated page.